 Back-end operations refer to the behind-the-scene operations of a company.
 It involves handling functions, data, and other components not visible to customers but are still crucial in making things work efficiently.

 Back-end operations supplement the client-facing side of any business.
-It makes sure that every aspect of the operations is taken care of, from the human resources and the company’s cash flow to the IT systems.
+It makes sure that every aspect of the operations is taken care of, from human resources and the company’s cash.

 The difference between front-end and back-end operations